Why Use An Infrared Sensor?

-What’s more, unlike other available types of sensors, IR detectors don’t interact with the methane gas.
+What’s more, unlike other available types of sensors, Infrared gas detectors don’t interact with the methane gas.
 The gas and any contaminants in the atmosphere only interact with a light beam.
 As a result, the detector is protected from damage and has a long lifespan.4,5,9,10

-NDIR sensors are also able to be more specific than techniques that require the gas mixture to be burnt.
-In some cases, NDIR sensors even allow the detection of one flammable gas component in the presence of another.
+Infrared sensors are also able to be more specific than techniques that require the gas mixture to be burnt.
+In some cases, IR sensors even allow the detection of one flammable gas component in the presence of another.
 However, this does produce a limitation that users cannot determine whether a gas mixture is flammable or not.

-In common with other sensors, IR detectors provide fast response times and accurate results.
+In common with other sensors, infrared gas sensors provide fast response times and accurate results.
 While catalytic, semiconductor, electrochemical sensors, and FIDs all require the target gas to be present in concentrations below the lower explosion limit, IR sensors can accurately measure gas concentrations of 0-100%.
-What’s more, IR sensors do not require oxygen or external gases to operate.
+What’s more, infrared gas sensors do not require oxygen or external gases to operate.
 4,5,9,10

-Edinburgh sensors, a leading supplier of high-quality gas sensing solutions, provides a comprehensive range of NDIR sensors for reliable carbon dioxide, carbon monoxide, and methane detection.12,13
+Edinburgh sensors, a leading supplier of high-quality, low cost gas sensing solutions, provides a comprehensive range of NDIR sensors for reliable carbon dioxide, carbon monoxide, and methane detection.12,13